AliHasan06/Alihasan06/ReadMe.md

 <img alt="Coding" style="border-radius:16px;" src="./images/background.png">

-<h3 align="center" style="margin-top: 4px;">A PASSIONATED SOFTWARE ENGINEER!</h3>I’m Ali Hasan, an 18-year-old full stack developer passionate about technology and problem-solving.
+<h3 align="center" style="margin-top: 4px;">A PASSIONATE SOFTWARE ENGINEER!</h3>I’m Ali Hasan, an 18-year-old full stack developer passionate about technology and problem-solving.
 With experience in JavaScript, TypeScript, React.js, Tailwind CSS, and Firebase, I regularly tackle challenges on LeetCode to sharpen my skills.
 My current focus is on mastering data structures and algorithms while exploring machine learning and AI, with a goal of creating custom GPT models trained on my own data.<br><br>I’m pursuing a Bachelor's in Computer Science, aiming to specialize in AI through a Master’s degree.
 My ultimate career goal is to make significant contributions as a software developer at top tech companies like Google, NVIDIA, or Microsoft and to mentor the next generation of developers.<br><br>I’m looking for opportunities where I can grow as a developer, contribute to innovative projects, and deepen my expertise in AI and machine learning.<br>
 | Currently Learning | NestJS, PostgreSQL |